 Recovery from addiction means abstaining from using drugs.
 This can cause some very unpleasant withdrawal symptoms.
 These can include anxiety, insomnia, tremors, and severe mood swings.

-It is recommended that when a person quits drugs, they do so in a safe environment where they’ll be supported.
+It is recommended that when a person quits drugs, they do so in a safe environment where they’ll be supported such as at rehab centers like desert hope treatment.
 In the case of the benzodiazepine class of drugs, it is critical that any detox takes place under medical supervision.

 Withdrawal symptoms from these drugs can be so severe as to be life-threatening.
 Medication may have to be administered for the patient’s safety.